Counseling Center Staff

 MA- University of the Rockies

-Dan Specializes in issues of gender identity, LBGTQ issues, life transitions, trauma, depression and anxiety.
+Eric Specializes in issues of gender identity, LBGTQ issues, life transitions, trauma, depression and anxiety.
 He has previously worked in community mental health and has been a member of a Transgender Consultation Network.
 He works at the Counseling Center one day per week.
-He has done doctoral research on microaggressions with transgender and gender nonconforming clients.
+He has also worked at Peak Vista Community Health Center.